andersonfds/andersonfds/README.md

-### Hi 👋, you can call me Anderson
+### Hiya 👋 you can call me Anderson

-I'm a software developer, with interests in Mobile Engineering.
-I love Swift, Kotlin and Dart programming languages.
+My job is to turn coffee into code and in terms of programming my interests range a lot, but currently I am very "addicted" in Mobile Engineering.
+Multiplatforming is what catches my eyes, `React Native`, `Flutter` etc - but I can handle native coding also.

 #### About me

-I love new challenges, coding, travel and biking.
+I love new challenges, coding, travel to new places and biking.

 #### Spoken languages

 - 🇺🇸 English (Bilingual)
 - 🇪🇪 Estonian (Ma räägin natuke.
 Ma õpin.)
 - 🇧🇷 Portuguese (Bilingual)
+- 🇪🇸 Spanish (A2)
-- 🇸🇪 ~Swedish~ (kind of) I forgot most of the things so can't really speak anymore.
-Went to Sweden and the only thing I could say when the ol' lady asked me something was "jag nej talar Svenska"
+- 🇸🇪 ~Swedish~ _(kind of) I forgot most of the things so can't really speak anymore.
+Went to Sweden and the only thing I could say when the ol' lady asked me something was "jag nej talar Svenska"_

-> __Fun Fact:__ Because of that passion for languages, I do love writing every software in multiple languages.
+> __Fun Fact:__ Because of that passion for languages, I do love writing every software with multiple language support.
+And that passion led me to learn multiple approaches like `arb`, live translation replacements and so on.
+Gosh I have even created my own translation system ^-^

 #### Main technologies